dylanb/gulp-coverage/README.md

 ### options

-    outFile - the name of the file into which the output will be written
+`outFile` - the name of the file into which the report output will be written

-    reporter - defaults to 'html' - this is the name of the reporter to use.
+`reporter` - defaults to 'html' - this is the name of the reporter to use.
 Currently only the HTML reporter is available.